Skip to main content

 There are three ways to get the Logger asset.

-Adding LSO from Asset Library
+Adding package from Asset Library

 2. As a Custom Component: You can install the Text Logger Custom Component from the Custom Component section of the Asset Library.
 Installing this Custom Component in your Lens Studio will make it easy for you to add the Text Logger to any project in the future.
 Once installed, you can add it to an object to have access to Text Logger.
 The Custom Component provides a UI to modify how the Logger looks, as well as puts the Logger into the global name space, so you can use it from any script.